 Political situation A difficult political legacy

-In 2011, the DR Congo once again slid into a deep crisis: the presidential and parliamentary elections were marred by massive irregularities and a lack of transparency.
-A few years later there were mass demonstrations in cities and towns when the municipal, regional and national elections scheduled for 2015 and 2016 were postponed several times by the government.
-President Kabila refused to relinquish power even though his second – and according to the constitution last – term in office should have ended in December 2016.
+In 2011, the presidential and parliamentary elections were marred by massive irregularities and a lack of transparency.
+A few years later there were mass demonstrations when the municipal, regional and national elections scheduled for 2015 and 2016 were postponed by the government several times.
+President Joseph Kabila refused to relinquish power even though his second – and according to the constitution last possible – term in office should have ended in December 2016.
 The protests against the election delays were violently crushed.

 United Nations peace mission

-In the eastern and north-eastern parts of the country Congolese government forces are still engaged in violent battles with various armed groups.
+In the eastern and north-eastern parts of the country Congolese government forces are still fighting various armed rebel groups.
 The United Nations is facilitating the peace and reform process in the DR Congo through its peacekeeping mission MONUSCO (Mission de l’Organisation des Nations Unies pour la stabilisation en République démocratique du Congo).
 The roughly 15,000 blue berets are there to protect the civilian population and support the efforts of the government to stabilise the situation and consolidate peace.
 However, the UN Security Council has decided to gradually reduce the troops with an eye to the mission ultimately being withdrawn altogether.